PoisotLab/ms_network_prediction/manuscript.md

 # A primer on predicting ecological networks

-Below we provide a primer on the background concepts necessary to build models to predict species interaction networks, with a focus on using machine learning approaches in the modelling process.
+Below we provide a primer on the background concepts necessary to build predictive models of species interaction networks, with a focus on using machine learning approaches in the modelling process.

 ## Models